 · Member of the 1898 team that was the first Michigan team to win the Western Conference championship and win ten games.

 So, today is a good day to honor the memory of a Michigan Man and appreciate his contributions to Michigan football.
-William L. Allen was definitely a “Pigskin Pioneer” in the days when Michigan football really started to become a powerhouse team in the Midwest.
-Now, one hundred and nineteen years later, Michigan Wolverine football is still going STRONG!
+William L. Allen was definitely a “Pigskin Pioneer” in the days when Michigan was becoming a powerhouse team in the Midwest.
+Now, one hundred and twenty-one years later, Michigan Wolverine Football is still going STRONG!
 Thanks to William Allen for his contributions to the great history of Michigan football.
 May he always rest in peace.
 Go Blue!

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!